cockroachdb/docs/src/current/v24.1/plpgsql.md

 - `variable_name` is an arbitrary variable name.
 - `data_type` can be a supported [SQL data type]({% link {{ page.version.version }}/data-types.md %}), [user-defined type]({% link {{ page.version.version }}/create-type.md %}), or the PL/pgSQL `REFCURSOR` type, when declaring [cursor](#declare-cursor-variables) variables.
 - `CONSTANT` specifies that the variable cannot be [reassigned](#assign-a-result-to-a-variable), ensuring that its value remains constant within the block.
 - `expression` is an [expression](https://www.postgresql.org/docs/16/plpgsql-expressions.html) that provides an optional default value for the variable.
+Default values are evaluated every time a block is entered in a function or procedure.

 For example: